 1. Using network logging utilities, Information Technology will identify the user who was allocated the listed IP address at the time specified in the DMCA notice and will then send an email to the identified user, with the notice appended.

-2. The recipient of the email (alleged infringer), will have 72 hours to respond, in writing, to Information Technology, confirming that they have taken the following actions
+2. The recipient of the email (alleged infringer), will have 72 hours to respond, in writing, to Information Technology, confirming that they have received the message and taken the following actions

-- Immediately remove the copyrighted material indicated in this message
+- Immediately removing the copyrighted material indicated in the message

-- Uninstall and permanently cease use of any software used to obtain this material
+- Uninstalling and permanently ceasing use of any software used to obtain the material

-If, as a legal matter, you believe you have permission or a license to use the copyrighted material in question, or qualify for another exception under Federal Law which would enable you to distribute or use this material (such a reliance on a “fair use” defense to an allegation of infringement), please provide detailed supporting information to Stevens’ Office of Information Technology who will evaluate the information and consider sending a legal counter-notice to the copyright owner under the DMCA.
+If, as a legal matter, you believe you have permission or a license to use the copyrighted material in question, or qualify for another exception under Federal Law which would enable you to distribute or use this material (such a reliance on a “fair use” defense to an allegation of infringement), please provide detailed supporting information to Stevens’ Division of Information Technology, which will evaluate the information and consider sending a legal counter-notice to the copyright owner under the DMCA.